top of page

 Our own instructors regularly hold classes to teach in schools, from kindergarten to universities.
 We are focused on nurturing human resources potentially leading to future possibilities like tea ceremonies held by children and greater participation in Omotesenke Study Sessions.

-The Chanoyu Club at Penn State (Pen State University)
+The Chanoyu Club at Penn State (Penn State University)

 Once a month starting September 2012, we have been sending instructors as visiting lecturers during the academic year (September to May).
 They instruct students in their practice of tea, and give lectures on the history of Sado.